Red Sox's Steven Wright Suspended 80 Games for PED Violation

 "We couldn't figure out how this substance got into my body," Wright told Alex Speier of the Boston Globe.
 "But at the end of the day, it's my responsibility. ...
 It falls on me. ...
 I know the truth.
 People close to me know I wouldn't intentionally do this. ...
 Unfortunately, sometimes things get into your system."

 According to MassLive.com's Chris Cotillo, Wright was notified of a failed offseason test during winter.
 Wright appealed and, during his appeal, informed the Red Sox.
-His appeal was officially denied on Tuesday night.
+His appeal was officially denied Tuesday night.

-Wright also noted to Chris Mason that being ineligible for the 2019 postseason due to his suspension "flat-out sucks" but still supports the league's Joint Drug Policy.
+Wright also noted to Chris Mason that being ineligible for the 2019 postseason due to his suspension "flat-out sucks," but he still supports the league's joint drug policy.

-This is the second consecutive year that Wright has not been eligible to start the season due to suspension.
+This is the second consecutive year Wright has been ineligible to start the season due to suspension.
 Wright's 2018 season began with a 15-game suspension for violating the MLB's domestic violence policy following an arrest in December 2017 for domestic assault against his wife.

 Mike Trout Signed Rookie Card Goes for $186K 💰